siddik718/TinyDude/README.md

 # TinyDude URL Shortener

 This project is a web application that allows users to shorten URLs.
-It is built using Django for the backend and React for the frontend, with PostgreSQL as the database.
+It is built using Django for the backend on **master branch** and React for the frontend on **frontend branch**, with PostgreSQL as the database.
 Check out the live version [TinyDude](https://frontend--lustrous-figolla-6e637e.netlify.app/).